bryxli/zoe-bot/README.md

 Discord bot that traverses through the Riot Games API to find information about players of the game League of Legends.
 Hosted on AWS EC2 with a DynamoDB instance.

-If a username has spaces, make sure to enclose it in spaces.
+If a username has spaces, make sure to enclose it in quotes.
 Ex: ?adduser "user name"

 ## Prerequisites